n0kovo/fb_friend_list_scraper/README.md

 options:
   -h, --help            show this help message and exit -e EMAIL, --email EMAIL
-                        Email address to login with.
+                        Email address or phone number to login with.
   -p PASSWORD, --password PASSWORD
                         Password to login with.
 If not supplied you will be prompted.
 You really shouldn't use this for security reasons.
   -u USERNAME, --username USERNAME